RoboSail/RoboSail_Hardware_Tests/README.md

 5. Move the right stick (the "steering") all the way right.
 Record the rudder value as `ROBOSAIL_RUDDER_RC_LOW`.
 6. Move the right stick all the way left.
 Record the rudder value as `ROBOSAIL_RUDDER_RC_HIGH`.

+Note that the ranges for each axis (minimum and maximum values measured) are listed in the `RCReader.ino` output, so simply moving the sticks to their extreme ranges will characterize them.

+Note that The rudder measurement additionally shows the average ("ctr") value of the range, so that you can adjust the trim accordingly -- you want the resting position of the stick to correspond to the center rudder position.

+## Calibrate the Servos

-## Characterize the Sail Servo
+### Calibrate the Sail Servo

 Make sure you have a hex key tool.

 1. Loosen the mainsheet and jibsheet from their booms so that they can slide freely.
-2. Run [RCPassthrough.ino](examples/RCPassthrough/RCPassthrough.ino) and open a terminal to examine the measured values.
+2. Run [SailServoTest.ino](examples/SailServoTest/SailServoTest.ino) and open the Serial Terminal to interact with it.
+3. Set a servo position value of 70 -- it should be well within the available range of motion for the sail
+4. Gradually increase the position until the mainsail is at 90 degrees from the boat.
+5. Record this position as `ROBOSAIL_SAIL_SERVO_HIGH`.
+6. Record the sail angle (if less than 90 degrees) as `ROBOSAIL_SAIL_ANGLE_HIGH`.
+In other words, it should be 90 unless there is a physical inability for it to reach 90 degrees.
-3. Move the left stick all the way down so that the sheets are hauled in.
+7. Gradually decrese the servo position until the mainsheet and/or jibsheet are hauled all the way in.
+8. Record this position as `ROBOSAIL_SAIL_SERVO_LOW`
+9. Record the sail angle (if greater than 0 degrees) as `ROBOSAIL_SAIL_ANGLE_LOW`

+### Calibrate the Rudder Servo

+1. Run [RudderServoTest.ino](examples/RudderServoTest/RudderServoTest.ino) and open the Serial Terminal to interact with it.
+2. Set a servo position value of 90 -- it should correspond roughly to the center point of the rudder.
+3. Gradually increase the position until the servo is at the limit of its ablity to move the rudder (based on its linkages).
+4. Record this position as `ROBOSAIL_RUDDER_SERVO_HIGH`.
-4. Record the RC value as `ROBOSAIL_SAIL_SERVO_LOW`.
+5. Record the rudder angle as `ROBOSAIL_RUDDER_ANGLE_HIGH` (this number should be negative).
-5. Fix the mainsheet and jibsheet attachments to their booms so that the sails are on the boat centerline.
-6. Gradually move the left stick up until the mainsail is at 90 degrees from the boat.
+6. Gradually decrease the position until the servo is at the limit of its ability to move the rudder in the opposite direction.
-7. Record the value as `ROBOSAIL_SAIL_SERVO_HIGH`.
-If the sail does not reach 90 degrees, increase `ROBOSAIL_SAIL_SERVO_HIGH` and recompile/rerun the program.
-8. To test the characterization, run `SailServoTest.ino`.
-Enter various desired angles and verify that the sail responds appropriately.
+7. Record this position as `ROBOSAIL_RUDDER_SERVO_LOW`.
+8. Record the rudder angle as `ROBOSAIL_RUDDER_ANGLE_LOW` (this number should be positive).

-## Characterize the Rudder Servo
+### Test the Servo Calibration

 1. Run [RCPassthrough.ino](examples/RCPassthrough/RCPassthrough.ino) and open a terminal to examine the measured values.
-2. Move the right stick right until the rudder is at its maximum deflection.
-Record the rudder value as `ROBOSAIL_RUDDER_SERVO_LOW`.
+2. Verify that moving the right stick right will place the rudder at its maximum rightward position (turning to starboard) but not put strain on the servo.
-3. Move the right stick left until the rudder is at its maximum deflection.
-Record the rudder value as `ROBOSAIL_RUDDER_SERVO_HIGH`.
+3. Verify that moving the right stick left will place the rudder at its maximum leftward position (turning to port) but not put strain on the servo.
-4. If the rudder does not reach its maximum deflect, lower `ROBOSAIL_RUDDER_SERVO_LOW`, raise `ROBOSAIL_RUDDER_SERVO_HIGH`, and recompile/rerun the program.
-5. To test the characterization, run `RudderServoTest.ino`.
-Enter various desired angles and verify that the rudder responds appropriately.
+4. Verify that the rudder returns to a center position when the right stick returns to its center position.
+5. Verify that moving the left stick all they way up will allow the sails to move out to 90 degrees from the boat.
+6. Verify that moving the left stick all the way down will haul the sails in to the angle you recorded as `ROBOSAIL_SAIL_ANGLE_LOW`.

 ## Characterize the Wind Sensor